emmalynnnn/cidi-monday-QA-automation/progress.md

   * Updated docs again
   * Pushed to `main` branch
 * Tried to see if I can improve runtime
+    * Worked on trying to limit the number of repeat courses that show up in the `FilledInFile`
+* Demonstrated usage to Neal and Jenn, helped Jenn with set up

 ### TODO:
-Phase 3
-* Demonstrate usage and help with set up
-* Improve runtime if I can:
-    * Possibly try to limit the number of repeat courses that show up in the `FilledInFile`?
 Phase 4
 * ON HOLD
 Misc